Don't Forget the Bacon!: Plot

-The story is about a little boy who leaves his home with his dog to shop for food items for his mother, and attempts to remember the grocery list of things she wanted him to buy.
+A little boy leaves his home with his dog to shop for food items for his mother, and attempts to remember the list of things she wanted him to buy.
 The original request from his mother is "six farm eggs, a cake for tea, a pound of pears, and don't forget the bacon".
-Along with the dog, he is accompanied on his trip by a butterfly.
+Along with the dog, he is accompanied by a butterfly.
 In order to avoid forgetting items, the boy recites his mother's list to himself.
-Throughout his trip to the grocery store, the boy sees items along the way that play tricks with his memory, and items on his list one-by-one become substituted with other goods.
-He keeps thinking about the wrong things and buys the wrong things.
-For the first item, "Six farm eggs" initially becomes "Six fat legs", then "Six clothes pegs".
-The second one, "A cake for tea" initially becomes "A cape for me", then "A rake for leaves".
-Finally, for the third, "A pound of pears" initially becomes "A flight of stairs", then "A pile of chairs".
-By the end of his trip, the boy has forgotten the initial items requested, and supplants them in his mind with "Six clothes pegs, a rake for leaves, a pile of chairs, and don't forget the bacon".
-Then he goes to the junk shop and says to a merchant there, "Six clothes pegs, a rake for leaves, and a pile of chairs please!".
+Throughout his trip to the grocery store, the boy sees things along the way that play tricks with his memory, and items on his list one-by-one become substituted with other goods.
+For the first item, "six farm eggs" becomes "six fat legs", then "six clothes pegs".
+The second one, "A cake for tea" becomes "a cape for me", then "a rake for leaves".
+Finally, for the third, "a pound of pears" becomes "A flight of stairs", then "a pile of chairs".
+By the end of his trip, the boy has forgotten the initial items requested, and supplants them in his mind with "six clothes pegs, a rake for leaves, a pile of chairs, and don't forget the bacon".
+Then he goes to the junk shop and says to a merchant there, "six clothes pegs, a rake for leaves, and a pile of chairs please!".
 Before the boy is about to buy the six clothes pegs, the rake for leaves, and the pile of chairs, the merchant gets confused from the boy's grocery list (requested by his mother).
-The merchant in the junk shop, he then assists the boy in compiling about this odd list.
+The merchant in the junk shop, he then assists the boy in completing the odd list.